IPTV Reseller UK

 IPTV reseller panel dashboard showing active subscriber lines and credit balance

-What Is an IPTV Reseller (And What It Actually Means in Practice)
+What an IPTV Reseller Actually Does All Day

-An IPTV reseller sits in the middle of the chain.
-Above you is a provider running the actual server infrastructure — the CDN, the encoders, the anti-freeze system.
-Below you are your subscribers, people paying monthly for access to live streams through apps on their devices.
+Picture yourself sitting in the middle of a chain.
+Above you is the provider running the real machinery, the CDN, the encoders, the anti-freeze system that keeps streams alive.
+Below you are your subscribers, ordinary people paying you every month to watch live telly through an app on their box or phone.

 Your job is to purchase credits in bulk from a provider, then use those credits to create and manage subscription lines through a reseller panel.
 You set your own price, manage your own clients, and keep the difference.